Español Free Consultation:

 Tired Driving

-A great number of bus accidents are caused by tired drivers.
+Tired drivers cause a great number of bus accidents.
 Fatigued bus drivers are prone to making careless mistakes behind the wheel.
 For instance, a bus driver may fail to yield the right-of-way and strike a pedestrian as they are using the crosswalk.
 Tired bus drivers may be held responsible for accidents they cause.

 Distracted Driving